Will Medicare Pay For My Equipment Rental ?

 Helping the elderly return to their homes

-Money follows the person – The purpose of the is Medicaid based program is to help the elderly in nursing facilities, who are able, to live on their own homes again.
+Money follows the person – The purpose of the is Medicaid based program is to help the elderly in nursing facilities, who are able, to live in their own homes again.

 The program gives them the help they need to make the transition from nursing facilities back into the community and their homes.

-For this program, DME may even be large jobs such as remodeling parts of the house – a the bathroom, if it makes the move possible.
+For this program, DME may even be large jobs, such as remodeling parts of the house – the bathroom for example.

 How do you get DME with Medicaid waivers and HCBS programs ?